reqT/reqT/README.md

 1. Quick try-it-out:

-    Open a command window (terminal, bash, cmd, or powershell etc.) and change directory to where you have put the [reqT.jar](http://reqT.org/reqT.jar) and type:
+    Open a command window (terminal, bash, cmd, or powershell etc.) and change directory to where you have put the [reqT.jar](http://reqT.org/reqT.jar) and type this command:

-        > scala -toolcp reqT.jar reqT.jar
+        scala -toolcp reqT.jar reqT.jar

+    * Hello reqT* Type this at the reqT> prompt, in the Kojo script editor or in the plain scala REPL scala> prompt:

+            var m = Model(Feature("hi") has Gist("Hello reqT!"))

 2. Run inside Kojo